petebachant/VAT-ALM-paper/paper.md

 1. A single airfoil in steady flow -- To validate angle of attack detection and end effects modeling
 2. A harmonically pitching foil in steady flow -- To verify implementation of dynamic stall models and detection of unsteady angle of attack
-3. A standalone axial-flow turbine -- To validate performance and wake predictions for a relativaly steady flow case in rotor context
+3. A standalone axial-flow turbine -- To validate performance and wake predictions for a relatively steady flow case in rotor context
 4. A standalone low-solidity cross-flow turbine
 5. A standalone high-solidity cross-flow turbine -- Probably the most difficult due to the inclusion of flow curvature effects
 6. A pair of CFTs, to test the ability to model turbine wake interaction and hence array performance.